jbaumann/H32_Basic/README.md

 * EEPROM for data storage (optional)
 * Prepared for up to 4 voltage dividers to measure external voltages

-Here is a graphic detailing this on the board itself:
+Here is a graphic detailing this on the board itself (revision 2):

 <img src="https://github.com/jbaumann/H32_Basic/wiki/miscellaneous/H32-REV2-TOPOLOGY.jpg" width=50%>